taosdata/TDengine/docs-en/14-reference/07-tdinsight/index.md

 sudo ./TDinsight.sh -a http://tdengine:6041 -u root1 -p pass5ord -E existing-notifier
 ```

-If you want to use the [AliCloud SMS](https://www.aliyun.com/product/sms) service as a notification channel, you should enable it with the `-s` flag add the following parameters.
+If you want to use the [Alibaba Cloud SMS](https://www.aliyun.com/product/sms) service as a notification channel, you should enable it with the `-s` flag add the following parameters.

 - `-N`: Notification Channel name, default is `TDinsight Builtin SMS`.
 - `-U`: Channel uid, default is lowercase of `name`, any other character is replaced with -, for the default `-N`, its uid is `tdinsight-builtin-sms`.
-- `-I`: Aliyun SMS access key id.
+- `-I`: Alibaba Cloud SMS access key id.
-- `-K`: Aliyun SMS access secret key.
+- `-K`: Alibaba Cloud SMS access secret key.
-- `-S`: Aliyun SMS signature.
+- `-S`: Alibaba Cloud SMS signature.
-- `-C`: Aliyun SMS template id.
+- `-C`: Alibaba Cloud SMS template id.
-- `-T`: Aliyun SMS template parameters, for JSON format template, example is as follows `'{"alarm_level":"%s", "time":"%s", "name":"%s", "content":"%s"}'`.
+- `-T`: Alibaba Cloud SMS template parameters, for JSON format template, example is as follows `'{"alarm_level":"%s", "time":"%s", "name":"%s", "content":"%s"}'`.
 There are four parameters: alarm level, time, name and alarm content.
 - `-B`: a list of phone numbers, separated by a comma `,`.

 If you want to monitor multiple TDengine clusters, you need to set up numerous TDinsight dashboards.
 Setting up non-default TDinsight requires some changes: the `-n` `-i` `-t` options need to be changed to non-default names, and `-N` and `-L` should also be changed if using the built-in SMS alerting feature.